Course Information

 Students who have completed the History Department’s WID courses should be able to analyze and interpret historical materials, whether they are historians’ writings, articles, monographs, textbooks or primary sources (material from the historical period under study).
 They should be able to formulate research questions and then research and write a history essay that has a strong thesis statement and that provides evidence that supports the paper’s thesis.

-Declaring a minor allows you to explore other areas of interest and make interdisciplinary connections.
+Declaring a minor allows students to explore other areas of interest outside of their majors and make interdisciplinary connections.
 Minor areas at RIC complement and reinforce all major areas of study.
-By declaring a minor, you can set yourself apart as a candidate for job, internship and volunteer opportunities.
+By declaring a minor, students can set themselves apart as a candidate for job, internship, and volunteer opportunities.